karldcodes/whiteboard/README.md

 ## Running the project

 1. download repo
-2. create a terminal in backend project and type `dotnet run`
+2. create a terminal in backend project and type `dotnet run --project src/Whiteboard.Api`
 3. create a terminal in frontend project and type `npm run dev`
 4. load url provided by terminal in frontend project